-The first version of my experiment wasn’t too pretty (a lot of sweet potato processed in the food processor, so they were super wet/sticky and hard to shape).
-I made them to use up some left over cauliflower bites from last week, and I really liked the mix of cauliflower and sweet potato.
-I also tested between baking them and frying, and the frying version is definitely better.
-Because there is flour in the mix, the baked version came out a bit cake-y and heavy (in my opinion.
-Again, Mr. Smith liked them, so you may, too!), while the skillet-version was soft and moist.
+The first version of my experiment wasn’t too pretty (a lot of sweet potatoes were processed in the food processor, so they were super wet/sticky and hard to shape).
+I made them use up some leftover cauliflower bites from last week, and I liked the mix of cauliflower and sweet potato.
+I also tested between baking them and frying, and the frying version is better.
+Because there is flour in the mix, the baked version came out a bit cakey and heavy (in my opinion.
+Again, Mr. Smith liked them, so you may, too!), while the skillet version was soft and moist.

 I tried these out both over a bed of greens and on whole wheat buns, and both versions make a perfect lunch!
 These curried sweet potato burgers smell just as good when reheated as they do fresh, which is heavenly and spicy.
 So good in my book.
 Try these out for your next homemade lunch!

 These curried sweet potato burgers are just as good when reheated as fresh: heavenly and spicy.
 So good!
 Try them out for your next homemade lunch!